elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 ```

 At the top of the file, the comments show that we can run the
-`mix run priv/repo/seeds.exs` command to populate the database with the seeds
+`mix run priv/repo/seeds.exs` command to populate the database with any seed
-we add to this file.
-But keep in mind that we may have already created these
+data we add to this file.
+But keep in mind that we may have already created
-records manually, and we did add a constraint to our database to make sure that
+these records manually, and we did add a constraint to our database to make
-the `username` fields are unique.
-The good news is that we can always adjust
+sure that the `username` fields are unique.
+The good news is we can always
-this file with some sample data to work with.
-And by doing that, we don't have
+adjust this file with sample data to work with.
+By doing that, we don't have to
-to worry about manually creating records in our development environment to test
+worry about manually creating records in our development environment to test
 things out.

 In fact, there's a command we can use often if we end up creating extraneous